How to Negotiate Medical Bills in the USA (2026 Guide)

 Charity Care Programs

-Even middle-income patients may qualify depending on family size and medical debt.
+Even middle-income patients may qualify depending on family size, income, and medical debt.

 Interest-Free Payment Plans